Oral Hygiene in Torrance

 Contact an Experienced Orthodontist in Torrance

-For more than 40 years, James E. Eckhart, D.D.S., Inc. has been providing patients in the Torrance and the South Bay areas, with high-quality orthodontic services.
+For several years Dr. Chaung and Dr. Eckhart have been providing patients in the Torrance and the South Bay areas, with high-quality orthodontic services.
 We are committed to treating our patients in a friendly, professional and prompt manner.
 We believe in working closely with each patient so we know exactly what they are trying to accomplish and can provide them with the exact treatments they need to help them achieve their orthodontic objectives.

 We are proud members of the American Association of Orthodontists, California State Society of Orthodontists, Academy of Dental Sleep Medicine, California Dental Association, and American Dental Association.
 Dr. Eckhart himself is a board certified Orthodontist, as well as an Orthodontic Treatment Specialist, an Adult Orthognathic Specialist, an Airway Assessment/Sleeping Disorders Specialist and an Invisalign Specialist.